- Akademik Sergey Vavilov

 Just-Released Offer Save $500 per person.

-The shores of Krossfjorden are home to numerous bird colonies and species.
-Anchor off one small harbor and cruise the bird cliffs near the 14th of July Glacier.
-As you cruise these waters, keep alert for bearded and ringed seals, known to frequent this fjord.
+The rocky shores of Krossfjorden are home to numerous bird colonies and a range of species.
+The ship's anchor in a protected harbor before you launch the zodiacs and cruise along the bird cliffs near the 14th of July Glacier.
+Bearded and ringed seals are known to frequent the waters here and you keep an eye out for them in the dark waters of the fjord.

-At 81 degrees north latitude, Phippsoya is only 540 nautical miles from the North Pole.
-Because of its proximity to the pack ice, Phippsoya offers the potential for great polar bear viewing.
-Be sure to get up to the bridge and take a picture of the GPS showing your latitude or, better yet, take your own handheld GPS with you and mark in the waypoint.
-No trip along the north coast of Spitsbergen would be complete without a visit to Monacobreen (Monaco Glacier).
-A wide glacier face at the head of the fjord makes for spectacular kayaking and zodiac cruising.
-The coastal plain near the mouth of Liefdefjorden offers superb hiking and is often a great place to spot polar bears.
+At 81° north latitude, Phippsoya - one of the Seven Islands - is only 540 nautical miles from the North Pole.
+Because of its proximity to the permanent pack ice, Phippsoya offers the potential for great polar bear viewing.
+This area has offered excellent encounters in recent seasons.
+Be sure to get up to the bridge and take a picture of the ship's GPS showing this incredibly high polar latitude as you near the top of the world.

 Specific sites visited will depend on ice and weather conditions experienced and the itinerary will be updated throughout the voyage in order to take advantage of favorable conditions.